IBM-Cloud/ansible-collection-ibm/docs/ibm_is_subnet.rst

     (Required for new resource) Subnet zone info

-  network_acl (False, str, None)
-    The network ACL for this subnet

-  name (True, str, None)
-    (Required for new resource) Subnet name

-  access_tags (False, list, None)
-    List of access management tags

-  routing_table (False, str, None)
-    routing table id that is associated with the subnet

-  ipv4_cidr_block (False, str, None)
-    IPV4 subnet - CIDR block

   total_ipv4_address_count (False, int, None)
     The total number of IPv4 addresses in this subnet.

-  tags (False, list, None)
-    List of tags

-  public_gateway (False, str, None)
-    Public Gateway of the subnet

-  resource_group (False, str, None)
-    The resource group for this subnet

-  ip_version (False, str, ipv4)
-    The IP version(s) to support for this subnet.

   id (False, str, None)